You can count on your breath

 There’s a lot of talk about breathing and how we can use it to our advantage and it all sounds fascinating.
 I’m not an expert and there are many different techniques.
 Experimenting to find out what’s best for you could be really helpful.

-What many clients have found helpful is going back to basics.
 When we inhale, our heart rate rises slightly, whereas exhaling slows our heart rate slightly.
 So, if we breathe out for longer than we breathe in, and do that for a minute or two, it might well help us to feel calmer.

 Everyone is different so it’s worth trying it out to see if it helps you, and adjust the speed depending on what feels right for you.